 DCI is able to capture the various types of diabetes being referred (Table 15) for Diabetes Education.
 This is data that is not available in any other region of the province.
 This also allows for effective program planning.
-Note that programs only started receiving referrals for At Risk for diabetes in 2015/16.
+There is a steady increase of both Type 1 and GDM, which may be a reflection of the younger demographic in this region.
+There is also a steady increase in the number of prediabetes, which may reflect earlier diagnosis or earlier referral which is positive.